UncoveredTensor/.github/profile/README.md

 ## Hi There!👋
 Welcome to UncoveredTensor, where we are dedicated to our mission of bringing security to everyone.
-As an open-source cybersecurity organization, we are committed to developing innovative tools that empower security engineers and developers to enhance their vulnerability workflows with speed and efficiency.
+As an open-source organization, we are committed to developing innovative tools that empower security engineers and developers to enhance their vulnerability workflows with speed and efficiency.
 By harnessing the power of AI, we aim to revolutionize the cybersecurity landscape and provide advanced solutions that address the evolving threats faced by individuals and organizations worldwide.

 Our open-source approach enables us to leverage the collective intelligence and expertise of the global cybersecurity community.
 We believe that by collaborating and sharing knowledge, we can create stronger and more effective tools to combat emerging threats.